Membership, Structure, Constitution

 Church Council

-Current Chair: Janelle Tupper
+Current Chair: Allan Dueck

 The council coordinates the group activities of the congregation, maintains a balance between the resources and needs of the congregation, assists the committees and special interest groups in their work, assists in developing new programs as needed, recommends to the corporation programs that require budgeting and prepares agendas for congregational action, such as personnel appointments or programs.
 The council may form ad hoc committees as needed.
 On recommendation from the pastorate the council appoints people to fill unexpired terms of office.